hmrc/common-transit-convention-traders-service-guide/source/documentation/index.md

 2. **Understand Government Gateway authorisation**
 In order to use the CTC Traders API your software needs to interact with [Government Gateway by using OAuth2](https://developer.service.hmrc.gov.uk/api-documentation/docs/authorisation/user-restricted-endpoints).
 3. **Get your test credentials**
-To start testing your software, access [applicationrestricted endpoints](https://developer.service.hmrc.gov.uk/api-documentation/docs/authorisation/application-restricted-endpoints)
+To start testing your software, access [application restricted endpoints](https://developer.service.hmrc.gov.uk/api-documentation/docs/authorisation/application-restricted-endpoints).
 4. **Apply to go live**
 Before you can can live, you need to apply for credentials from our Software Development Team.
 They'll apply tests and checks.
-Apply for credentials through your [developer account](https://developer.service.hmrc.gov.uk/developer/registration)
+Apply for credentials through your [developer account](https://developer.service.hmrc.gov.uk/developer/registration).